 Rationale for Selected Sites

 When selecting the accommodations, sights, and destinations for the travelers’ itineraries, components of the marketing mix were considered.
 For each choice of the excursions, one or more of the 7Ps of marketing was found to be more relevant than other components of the marketing mix.
-Note that not all of the following components can easily be linked to an excursion choice: Product, place and time, price, promotion and education, process, physical environment, people.
+Note that not all of the following components can easily be linked to an excursion choice: Product, place and time, price, promotion and education, process, physical environment, and people.

 For the choice of hotel accommodations, the most relevant attributes were the physical environment, price, product, and people.
 Many travelers look for a relationship with their hoteliers, and loyalty is highly rewarded in the hotel industry.
 The hotel booked for the customers was one of their favorite European hotel chains, Mandarin Oriental Hotel.
 Sights and destinations are typically selected by travel agents and travelers based on price, promotion, and education, with many of the choices free for viewing from the outside.